rtosman/asionet/README.md

   - To use with msvc rather than clang comment out the line "toolset('clang')" in premake5.lua

-To configure the solution (assuming conand and premake5 are on the path):
+To configure the solution (assuming conan and premake5 are on the path):

 > \> mkdir build && cd build